mrjshzk/nSkinz/nSkinz-advancedfx-readme.txt

-You need to replace the ones of latest HLAE with the files in this ZIP.

-Then load the game with HLAE.

-Then use
-mirv_loadlibrary "C:\Path\To\nSkinz.dll"
+Loading from HLAE inside CS:GO: mirv_loadlibrary "C:\Path\To\nSkinz.dll"

 Then it should say it's loaded in console.
 (You can do in game menu, no need to load map yet.)

-Then when you press Insert it should show the nSkinz GUI.
+Then when you press [INSERT]-key it should show the nSkinz GUI.

+The XUID is required for it to work (bellow Enabled check box), you can get it from:

+- Either
+  mirv_listentities isPlayer=1 sort=distance

+- Or you can get your own XUID after starting the game from the game's console, there should be a message like this:

+  SDR RelayNetworkStatus:  avail=Attempting  config=OK  anyrelay=Attempting   (Performing ping measurement)
+  AuthStatus (steamid:12345678901234567):  OK  (OK)

+  12345678901234567 would be the XUID.

-The XUID (bellow Enabled check box) you can get from mirv_listentities isPlayer=1 sort=distance it's unique per Steam account when you are done setting it up, click update and jump _before_ a round start (or demo begin) and hit play.
+The XUID is unique per Steam account.

+When you are done setting it up, click update and in demos jump _before_ a round start (or demo begin) and hit play.

 The default paintkit for gloves / weapons is "workshop_default" (at start of list).